What is accrued revenue?

-Accrued revenues (or unrealized revenues, or accrued assets) are revenues earned by the seller for delivery of goods and services, which the seller has not yet received.
+The accrued revenue concept is one of several accounting conventions made necessary by the use of accrual accounting, in which revenues are recorded when earned and expenses are recorded when owed.
+Actual cash flow may occur at other times.
+Accrued revenues (or unrealized revenues, or accrued assets) are revenues earned by the seller for delivery of goods and services, for which the seller has not yet received payment.

 Journal for Fiscal Year 20YY

 Grande can recognize the rent due as an accrued revenue in this way because Grande believes the rent will in fact be paid (i.e., Grand believes the rent revenue is realizable).

 Then, when the overdue rent is actually paid on, say, January 31 (after the revenue has been fully earned because the tenant occupied the floorspace for the month) the journal entries would likely include a debit to one asset account (increase of $2,000 to the cash account) and a credit to another asset account (decrease of $2,000 to rent receivable).
 The decrease (credit) to the asset account, rent receivable, indicates a decrease in total accrued revenues.